-Szamorodni is one of the classic sweet wine styles of the Tokaj region.
-This style has had a few names during the wine region’s history.
-It used to be called főbor (main wine) until a Polish wine merchant popularized the name Szamorodni.
-Poland was (and still is) one of the most important buyers of Tokaj’s sweet wines.
-Szamorodni, in old Polish language, means “as it comes” or “born by itself”, and it refers to the picking of the berries.
-This wine is made with bunches with a mixture of healthy and botrytized berries, which are harvested “as they come”.
-This sweet szamorodni comes from the historical grand cru Király dűlő vineyard, located in the prestigious town of Mád.
-This vineyard is one of the best and highest altitude sites in the region, with red clay soil and volcanic rhyolite that enhances the wine’s acidity and gives a crushed-stone-like minerality.
-The Tokaj region has had several vineyard classifications during its 500+ year history, and in every classification, this vineyard is rated as first class (Grand Cru).
-Its name “Király” refers to the fact that it used to be owned by the king.
-By law, the Szamorodni wines must have a minimum residual sugar level of 45 grams per liter.
-This extraordinary wine has the incredible amount of 149 grams of residual sugar—which is more than three times the concentration of a basic szamorodni.
-It is balanced out by 7.8 grams of acidity.
-Regarding the winemaking, the Furmint grapes (100 percent) were picked from the Király vineyard without the selection of the individual botrytized Aszú-berries (used for the Aszú style).
-The wine fermented in new Hungarian oak barrels, and aged for 12 months in used 225-liter Hungarian oak barrels.
-After barrel aging, the wine rested for one year in the bottle before release.
-This wine is rich, and has intense aromas of apricot, acacia honey, and dried mango.
+Szamorodni is one of the classic sweet wine styles of Tokaj, famous for its botrytized sweet wines.
+Botrytis is a special mould (also known as “noble rot”), essential to produce these sweet wines.
+In Tokaj there are several harvests for the different styles of wine.
+For Szamorodni, whole grape bunches, with a mixture of healthy and botrytized berries, are harvested—hence its name, which means “as it comes” in the old Polish language.
+Historically, the wine was also called főbor (main wine), until a Polish wine merchant popularized the name Szamorodni.
+Poland was (and still is) one of the most important markets for Tokaj’s sweet wines.
+This sweet Szamorodni is 100 percent Furmint, from the historic grand cru Király dűlő (vineyard), located in the town of Mád.
+The vineyard is one of the region’s best and highest altitude sites, with red clay soil and volcanic rhyolite that enhances the wine’s acidity and gives a crushed-stone-like minerality.
+The Tokaj region has had several vineyard classifications during its 500+ year history, and in every one this vineyard is rated as first class (grand cru).
+It’s named “Király” because it used to be owned by the king.
+Szamorodni wines are required to have a minimum residual sugar level of 45 grams per liter.
+With 149 grams, this extraordinary wine has more than three times the concentration of a basic Szamorodni.
+It is balanced by 7.8 grams of acidity.
+This wine was fermented in new Hungarian oak barrels, and was aged for 12 months in previously-used 225-liter Hungarian oak barrels.
+It then rested for one year in the bottle before being released.
+This is a very full-bodied wine, with intense aromas of apricot, acacia honey, and dried mangoes.
 It has a rich and balanced palate, with juicy acidity and round sweetness.
-Try it with spicy Thai food or next to pungent cheeses.
+Try it with any kind of spicy Asian food, or next to pungent cheeses.